selrahal/infinispan-lab/README.md

 ## 3. Cache Store ##
 * Project: cache-store
 * In typical usage patterns consisting of caches, the cache is not the source of truth for the data being cached.
-Infinispan supports this through the use of cache stores.
+Red Hat JBoss Data Grid supports this through the use of cache stores.
 Caches can be configured to leverage a cache store for retrieving, and storing, data.
-Support in infinispan for different cache store types include: simple file storage, JDBC, JPA, another Infinispan Server, and LevelDB.
-Infinispan can be configured to write to the cache store synchronously (write-through) or asynchronously (write-behind).
+Support in infinispan for different cache store types include: simple file storage, JDBC, JPA, another Red Hat JBoss Data Grid Server, and LevelDB.
+Red Hat JBoss Data Grid can be configured to write to the cache store synchronously (write-through) or asynchronously (write-behind).

 ## 4. Expiration ##
 * Project: expiration